uxebu/flash8-swfparser/README.md

-Java library that allows to extract clean actionscript from swf file
+Java library that allows to parse swf files and re-construct initial actionscript.
+Unlike other projects like Flare swfparser can overcome several obfuscation technics used for encrypting swf files.
+Supported SWF formats: all versions including Flash 8 and Flash MX 2004.
+Flash 9 and actionscript 3 is not supported.

+Related software: Free: Flare Commercial: Action Script Viewer, Sothink SWF Decompiler

 Original source can be found here: http://code.google.com/p/swfparser/ This project makes the pure sources provided on google code useable.